TheJollyLaMa/GeoBeans/README.md

 Tokens are then redeemed at the storefront for their value in roasted beans and or cash, crypto, and other prizes!

+As a storefront owner, sometimes a loyal customer is more than deserving of a free perk.
+The store owner mints a one time reward token and plants it at the customer's home location where their coffee is delivered.
+The token exists only in the decentral metaverse and can be picked up by the customer at their leisure by synching their physical location with the token's geolocation through the internet portal in their web browser.